muditbhargava66/5G-NR-Modem-Software-Development/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ---

-For any further questions or inquiries, please contact the project maintainer at [muditbhargava66](https://github.com/muditbhargava66).

-Happy coding!

----